george24601/notes/microservice/es/curator.md

 Curator has always been a command-line tool.
-This site provides the documentation for how to use Curator on the command-line.

 note that Curator only requires access to a client node in the Elasticsearch cluster to work.
 It does not need to be installed on one of the nodes in the cluster.